Telemedicine Physician Jobs in Oklahoma

 Practicing remote care is a convenient way to supplement your income while working on a flexible schedule from home.
 You’ll find a variety of full-time and part-time telehealth opportunities available in Oklahoma for MDs and DOs, whether you live in Oklahoma City, Tulsa, Norman, or anywhere else in the state.

 Are you ready to start your telemedicine career?
 Here’s what you need to know before applying for remote positions:

 Work-from-home physicians: Remote clinicians are expected to adhere to the same standard of care as if you were working in an in-person facility.
-The biggest difference is that instead of seeing patients in an office, you’ll leverage technology to complete synchronous (video) and asynchronous (chat) consultations.
+The biggest difference is that instead of seeing patients in an office, you’ll leverage technology to complete synchronous (video or phone) and asynchronous (chat) consultations.
 Note that you can only conduct virtual visits with patients who are physically located in the state where you are licensed.

 Necessary documentation: When applying for virtual care jobs, make sure to update your resume and have appropriate documentation ready that confirms your education and credentials.